 4.2 Method and analysis

 Acoustic surveys were conducted in three vegetation types within a 3 km radius of the tunnel (Figure 4-1).
 This distance was selected as it covers the foraging range of the three species found in the tunnel (Brown & Bernard, 1994; Gonsalves & Law 2017; Pavey & Burwell 2004).
 The three vegetation types used were remnant open forest of mixed eucalypts (open forest), regrowth open forest of mixed eucalypts (regrowth open forest), and endangered notophyll/ microphyll vine forest (riparian forest) (Queensland Government 2019).
-Each vegetation type was replicated 5 times approximately 1.5 km apart.
+Each vegetation type was replicated 5 times, approximately 1.5 km apart.
 Within vegetation types, two vegetation structures were sampled: forest edge and forest interior.
 Edge was on the outside edge of the vegetation, on the boundary of a large open area while interior was within the vegetation and at least 100 m from the edge.
 Within the riparian habitat, the edges used were along creeks which may or may not have contained water.
 We distinguish these from other edges by referring to them as “Creek”.